 Because the morphological information varies so widely depending on the source and country, only the following generalizations can be made as of 2017:

-• the breed is very fertile (possible due to the long heat period)
+• The breed is very fertile (possible due to the long period of bring in heat).

 Other interesting information about Bali cattle:

 • The Cobourg Peninsula population in Australia has supposedly been feral since 1850.

 • Pied and white animals can also be found.
 There is even a sacred white herd still being kept at Taro Kaja traditional village on Bali.